Adnuntius/android_sdk/README.md

 ## Bugs, Issues and Support

-This SDK is a work in progress and will be given attention when necessary based on feed back from business partners.
+This SDK is a work in progress and will be given attention when necessary based on feed back.
 You can raise issues on github or via zen desk at https://admin.adnuntius.com

 # License